King of Norway (Boardwalk Empire): 1931

 At the women's sanitarium, Gillian is horrified to find that a friend of hers ended up in a catatonic state following a procedure.
 Gillian wants to get out by claiming sanity, but the doctor, Henry Cotton, is convinced that he must perform a surgery to cure her.

 In Chicago, Capone decides to move their base of operations to Cicero.
 Eli is visited by his wife, June, who is pregnant.
 They then have dinner with Van Alden and Sigrid at their house, where Sigrid finally reveals that she and Eli had an affair, something that Eli cannot remember due to his alcoholism.
 Just then, Mike D'Angelo arrives with another agent and arrests Eli and Van Alden.
 D'Angelo wants evidence to charge Capone for tax evasion and blackmails Van Alden and Eli into cooperating with him.
 He demands that they retrieve Capone's financial ledgers, or face charges for their multiple crimes.

 In Atlantic City, Nucky meets with Chalky at the Old Rumpus.
 Chalky wants to kill Narcisse but Nucky convinces him to stay hidden for the time being with his help.
+Later, in Harlem, Chalky arrives at one of Narcisse's brothels to kill him.
+However, he discovers Daughter with a small girl, her daughter.

 Nucky then travels to New York City to meet with Torrio and schedules another meeting with Salvatore Maranzano.
 However, their meeting turns out to be a drive-by shooting, although both Nucky and Maranzano survive, noting that Torrio failed to show up.
-During this, Margaret pays Carolyn Rothstein, and decides to open a bank account for Nucky under an alias.

 Nucky calls Torrio, realizing that he was conspiring with Luciano and Lansky in killing him, and promises to kill all three of them.
-He also calls to his associate in Cuba, who informs him of Sally's death.
+He also calls his associate in Cuba, who informs him of Sally's death.
 Nucky is angered that he cannot seek revenge, as the soldiers responsible were never identified.

-In Harlem, Chalky arrives at one of Narcisse's brothels to kill him.
-However, he discovers Daughter with a small girl, her daughter.
+Margaret pays Carolyn Rothstein, and decides to open a bank account for Nucky under an alias.